 which is our way of continuing the work of Christ.

-Religious of the Sacred Heart live out our vocation in the service of education; all our service is done with the heart of an educator.
-Here in the United States-Canada Province, we are teachers, administrators, lawyers, nurses, doctors, artists, writers, therapists, pastoral counselors, spiritual directors, and social workers.
+In the USC Province, RSCJ are teachers, administrators, lawyers, nurses, doctors, artists, writers, therapists, pastoral counselors, spiritual directors, and social workers.
 We can be found in a wide variety of ministries and settings, including universities, secondary and elementary schools and popular education centers; in hospitals, shelters, parishes, retreat centers, and prisons.
-We work with students of all ages; with migrants, indigenous people, and refugees; with women and children; with the poor, the sick and the searching.
+We work with students of all ages; migrants, indigenous people and refugees; women and children; the poor, the sick and the searching.